Ravi-Rsankar/quick-nates/quick-notes-python.md

 #### Sets in Python

 A Set is an ***unordered*** collection data type that is iterable, mutable and has no duplicate elements.
 Python’s set class represents the mathematical notion of a set.
 The major advantage of using a set, as opposed to a list, is that it has a highly optimized method for checking whether a specific element is contained in the set.
 This is based on a data structure known as a [hash table](https://www.geeksforgeeks.org/hashing-set-1-introduction/).
 Since sets are unordered, we cannot access items using indexes like we do in [lists](https://www.geeksforgeeks.org/python-list/).

+#### Ordered and Unordered collection

+In python, list and tuples are ordered and dictionaries and sets are unordered.

+In Lists and Tuples you will be able to access the elements based on there position.
+That is element at position 0 will always be at position 0 hence, can be accessed using integers like L[0] or T[0] and result will be 1.

+While in dictionary this cannot be done.
+The position of the elements may vary.
+So when you access elements in a dictionary, we dont do it based on position. we do it based on keys